cnico/dio-chacon-wifi-api/Protocol.md

 # Protocol for DIO devices
-Here is a description of the wifi protocol to be used through the chacon's cloud in order to connect and handle DIO devices (REV-SHUTTER or REV-LIGHT).
+Here is a description of the wifi protocol to be used through the chacon's cloud in order to connect and handle DIO devices (REV-SHUTTER, REV-LIGHT or Prise ON/OFF).

 # Connection :
 To connect to the cloud service, use this type of REST request :